My primary goal:

 My experience in the field:

-3. Writing the particle effect scripts for jDoom (everything was lost due to rehaul of the scripting engine)
+3. Writing the particle effect scripts for jDoom (everything was lost due to Jaakko rehauling his scripting engine.
+Why, just why.)

 4. Creating MODs for Neverwinter Nights 1 and Morrowing, with, uh, intimate knowledge of their scripting engines.

-And there shall be flowing lava and a spell to trigger eruption resulting in a 200-meter volcano.
-With lava flooding your opponent's dungeon and killing his doods.
+All those optimizations allow floods like Terraria has, but better, more epic.
+I will definitely include a spell to trigger eruption resulting in a 200-meter volcano, its lava flooding your opponent's dungeon and killing his d00ds.

 Graphics is deliberatedly simplified but not in an exaggerated/super-deformed style.
 Trees are low-poly, mobs are relatively high-poly (~20k) but cached to sprites.
 Animation is costly, physics-based -- which allows for both jiggly scantily-clad girls and disgusting fat monsters with jiggly bits.
 Both have poor support in modern games, even triple-a, due to over-reliance on bone-based animation tools.
 Animation supports pre-baked sets (think md3) used for most characters except a few closest.
 That also blends better with sprites used even further away.